rshtishi/BankWSClient/README.md

 # BankWSClient

-*BankWSClient* is spring-boot application written in java language that consumes a soap web services, computes the data retrieved from soap calls and exposes the result via rest services.
+*BankWSClient* is a spring-boot application written in java language that consumes soap web services, computes the data retrieved from soap calls, exposes the result via rest services.

 ## Business case